 There is a lot to say about data and analytics.
 In fact, HR analytics is an expertise of its own, which is why we’ve dedicated an entire section to it here at Digital HR tech.

-Spark Hire is a video interviewing platform and a good example of how different SMAC technologies are combined in one digital solution.
+Spark Hire is a video interviewing platform and a good example of how different SMAC technologies are combined into one digital solution.
 Candidates can schedule their own interview, are interviewed in real-time and the interviews can be shared easily with other hiring managers for immediate feedback.

 A better employee experience